-“The main thing your skin needs is a gentle cleansing,” said Dr. Larry Scherrer, a Marshfield Clinic dermatologist.
+“The main thing your skin needs is a gentle cleansing,” said Dr. Lawrence Scherrer, a Marshfield Clinic dermatologist.
 “Try to take a shower as soon as you can after exercising.”

 Most skin problems associated with sweating can be prevented or treated using simple, mild products.

 Get out of sweaty clothes as soon you can after exercising.
 Wearing damp, sweaty clothes for a long time can cause skin problems.